rahulkrajput/GitOps-Workflow-with-ArgoCD-on-Kubernetes-Project/README.md

  Now You See, Our Web Page Working Fine.

- **We've now successfully walked through the process of setting up ArgoCD on your Azure Kubernetes Service (AKS) cluster**
+ **We've now successfully walked through the process of setting up ArgoCD on your Terraform Azure Kubernetes Service (AKS) cluster using Azure DevOps Pipeline**

 ## Step-19: Delete Resources
 Delete the Resources either through the Pipeline Or Manually